Akucin42/rn-assignment2-ID-11080962/README.md

 Description:

-In this project, I modified the App.js file to change the background color to aqua, display the text "My name is Muheeb OMARI CINDY", increase the font size to 24, and make the name "OMARI CINDY" bold.
+In this project, I modified the App.js file to change the background color to aqua, display the text "My name is OMARI CINDY", increase the font size to 24, and make the name "OMARI CINDY" bold.

 Student ID: 11080962